HimanshubhusanRath/spring_data_jpa/readme.md

     * LAZY fetching : Owner class is fetched along with JOIN to the mapping table to create the proxy object for the inverse class.
     * EAGER fetching : Owner class is fetched along with mapping table as well as inverse class.
   * When instance of the inverse (@OneToMany) class is queried, it works as mentioned below:
     * LAZY fetching : Only the inverse class is fetched.
 Neither the mapping class nor the owner class is fetched. <b> [ This may be because of pure lazy loading logic for performance reasons to avoid fetching the list of owner classes.
-Here even the mapping table is also not used unless owner class reference is desired ]</b>
+Here even the mapping table is also not used unless owner class reference is accessed ]</b>
     * EAGER fetching : Inverse class is fetched along with mapping table as well as owner class.

-### Customer  ----- Many to Many - using 3rd table (Bi-directional)----- Item
+### Category  ----- Many to Many - using 3rd table (Bi-directional)----- Item
 <i>
-A school can have multiple teachers so there is a OneToMany relationship between School and Teacher.
+A category can have multiple items and one item can belong to multiple categories as well.
-In the other words, many teachers can be a part of one school.
-So, there is a ManyToOne relationship between Teacher and School.
+Hence, there is a ManyToMany relationship between these two.
 </i>
 <pre>

-CUSTOMER
+CATEGORY
 ---------
 @ManyToMany(
-mappedBy = "customers",
+        mappedBy = "categories",
         cascade = CascadeType.ALL,
         fetch = FetchType.LAZY
 )
 private List<Item> items;